The 12 Best Employee Training Software Platforms for 2025

 Key Details & Considerations

-• Best For: IT teams and companies aiming to cultivate a collaborative learning culture where internal technical experts drive content creation and knowledge sharing.
+• Best For: IT teams and companies that want internal technical experts to drive content creation and knowledge sharing.

-• Pricing: A self-serve Team plan is available for up to 100 users, starting at $8 per user/month.
-Business and Enterprise plans, suitable for larger IT departments, require a custom quote.
+• Pricing: A self-serve Team plan is available for up to 100 users, starting at $8 per user/month (verify current pricing on the vendor site).
+Business and Enterprise plans for larger IT departments require a custom quote.

-• Key Takeaway: 360Learning is perfect for IT teams that want to leverage their internal talent to build highly relevant, up-to-date training content rapidly.
+• Key Takeaway: 360Learning works for IT teams that need to turn internal talent into instructors to keep training material current and relevant.

-• Reflection Prompt: How effectively is your organization capturing and sharing specialized IT knowledge from internal experts (e.g., senior developers, cloud architects)?
-Could a collaborative platform unlock this hidden potential?
+• Reflection Prompt: How effectively is your organization capturing and sharing specialized IT knowledge from internal experts?
+Could a collaborative platform solve this?

 Find more details about their plans and features at 360learning.com.